aerogear/frontpage-ios-app/README.md

-# Sample Android Native Application
+# Sample iOS Native Application

 ## Introduction

 This is a sample iOS Swift application showing use of DataSync, [Keycloak](https://www.keycloak.org/about.html) and Unified Push using native upstream SDK's.
 Application is sending requests to [Ionic showcase server]([https://github.com/aerogear/ionic-showcase/tree/master/server](https://github.com/aerogear/ionic-showcase/tree/master/server)) which is a GraphQL server.